hermangroup/docs/introduction/how-to-buy.rst

   https://www.binance.com

   Binance is a pure-crypto with a focus on ICOs and the Chinese market.
-  DASH is available for funding and can be traded against BTC.
+  HISTORIA is available for funding and can be traded against BTC.

 HitBTC
   .. image:: exchanges/hitbtc.png